Collateral, Risk, and Borrowing Capacity

 We examine the effect of collateral on corporate borrowing capacity.
-While the average firm experienced a negative liquidity shock during the recent financial crisis, the concurrent increase in gold prices provides a positive shock to the collateral value of gold firms.
-Using this shock, we find that gold firms experience more credit availability via their bank lines of credit during the crisis period relative to non-gold firms.
-The effect is limited to firms who are less likely to engage in risk-shifting behavior, who do not hedge price risk, and whose credit lines are secured with the firm's assets.
+The concurrent increase in gold prices during the 2008-2009 financial crisis provides a positive shock to the collateral value of gold firms, in contrast to the average firm that experienced a negative liquidity shock.
+Using a difference-in-differences framework, we find that gold firms experience more credit availability via their bank lines of credit during the crisis period relative to non-gold firms.
+Consistent with lenders supplying credit to firms least likely to engage in risk-shifting behavior, we find this effect prevalent only in financially non-distressed firms with lower potentials for agency problems and whose credit lines are secured with the firms' assets.
+The greater credit availability is also limited to unhedged firms more exposed to price risk.
 Our results do not appear to be driven by changing growth options.
-Finally, we also document similar results with net debt issuances.

-Keywords: Lines of Credit, Corporate Collateral, Gold, Risk Management, Risk Shifting, Borrowing Capacity
+Keywords: Lines of Credit, Corporate Collateral, Gold Prices, Risk-Shifting, Hedging, Risk Management, Borrowing Capacity

 JEL Classification: G30, G32, G21